genbtc/AutoTrimps-stable/README.md

 If you would like to use only the graphs module, replace `AutoTrimps2.js` with `Graphs.js` in the bookmark or your userscript.
 Feel free to submit any bugs/suggestions as issues here on github.

+***LowLevel Notes:***

+***PSA: AutoTrimps was not designed for  new/low-level players.***

+The fact that it works at all is misleading new players into thinking its perfect.
+Its not.
+If your highest zone is under z60, you have not unlocked the stats required, and have not experienced the full meta with its various paradigm shifts.
+If you are just starting, my advice is to play along naturally and use AutoTrimps as a tool, not a crutch.
+Play with the settings as if it was the game, Dont expect to go unattended, if AT chooses wrong, and make the RIGHT choice yourself.
+Additionally, its not coded to run one-time challenges for you, only repeatable ones for helium.
+During this part of the game, content is king - automating literally removes the fun of the game.
+If you find that many flaws in the automation exist for you, level up.
+Keep in mind the challenge of maintaining the code is that it has to work for everyone.
+AT cant see the future and doesnt run simulations, it exists only in the present moment.
+Post any suggestions on how it can be better, or volunteer to adapt the code, or produce some sort of low-level player guide with what youve learned.
+Happy scripting! -genBTC

 ## Current feature changes by genBTC (up to date as of 12/4/2016):
 - ***12/4***
 - Completely rewrite lots of the Graphs.js code.